Ancient Greek clubs: Organisation

 Much of the evidence for the organisation of religious clubs comes from inscriptions from Greece.
 The religious associations took on organizational forms in imitation of the constitution of the city in which they were based.
 The clubs had laws, an assembly and magistrates or officers (typically epimeletai, a tamias (treasurer) and a grammateus (secretary)), as well as priests or priestesses, and organised finances.

 Rules regulated the conditions of admission, which involved an entrance fee and an examination as to character; the contributions, payable by the month, and the steps to be taken to enforce payment, e.g. exclusion in case of persistent neglect of this duty.
 Rules also governed the use to be made of the revenues, such as the building or maintenance of temple or club-house, and the cost of crowns or other honours voted by the assembly to its officers.

 This assembly, in accordance with the law, elected its officers once a year, and these, like those of the state itself, took an oath on entering office, and gave an account of their stewardship at the end of the year.
 Le Guen examines epigraphic evidence for an organisation known as the 'Dionysian Technites'.
 Foucart discusses the 'orgeones' for the cult of the Mother of the Gods at the Peiraeus, and states that these clubs did not function in any sense as benefit clubs, or offer relief to the sick and needy.

 Religious clubs increased in number and importance in the later periods of Greek history, and a large proportion of the inscriptions relating to them belong to the Macedonian and Roman empires.
-One of the most interesting, found in 1868, belongs to the 2nd century AD and reveals the worship of Men Tyrannos at Laurium (Foucart, pp. 119 foll.).
+One of the most interesting, found in 1868, belongs to the 2nd century AD and reveals the worship of Men Tyrannos at Laurium.
 This Phrygian deity was introduced into Attica by a Lycian slave, employed by a Roman in working the mines at Laurium.
 He founded the cult and the eranos which was to maintain it, and seems also to have drawn up the law regulating its ritual and government.
 This may indicate how similar religious clubs were organised earlier in the period.